Ten Communicators to Follow

 NOVEMBER 10, 2014

-communicator, professor, and social media strategist for TEDxABQ, Benson is one of the guys in the industry who does his job without spin and makes everyone else look good.
-Communications Planning Strategy 101: Planning for Success is for every communicator who needs to create a plan for next year, but has no idea where to start.
-Super smart, very funny, and extremely lovable.
+A communicator, professor, and social media strategist for TEDxABQ, Benson is one of the guys in the industry who does his job without spin and makes everyone else look good.
+It’s for every communicator who wants to show their boss or client how smart they are going into 2015.

 Voice and Tone in Internal Communications